ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 python3 -m pytest lab03.py
 ```

-You should see two test failures.
+You should see three test failures.
 If you do, then you ready to fix the code so that it works, which is the next step.

 (If you need a refresher on how to interpret
 the output of `pytest`, refer back to [lab02](/lab/lab02/])